 If you’re applying to a master’s degree program, the requirements for admission are going to be different from those in a basic certificate program.

 Most pharmacy technician master’s degree programs require that you have earned a bachelor’s degree in a relevant field, such as pharmacy or biochemistry.
 Additionally, these programs may require you to submit references that can attest to you work ethic and character.
 Often these programs also want to view a sample of the your writing, whether that be through the submission of previous writings or by answering specific essay questions.
 Some schools also look for students with specific undergraduate GPAs, but you’ll have to check out the specific program requirements for the school to which you want to apply.

 Additionally, you might need to meet with an admission team to make your case for being part of the program.
 In the meeting, you will be interviewed by several members of the faculty and asked questions that help shed light on your current level of knowledge and skills.
 You might also need relevant work experience to be admitted to an advanced program.

 The Doctor of Pharmacy degrees on this list have relatively similar admission requirements to those of the master’s degree programs.
 Essentially, doctorate programs look for the completion of a bachelor’s degree, or at least the completion of pre-requisite coursework, a sample of the student’s writing, and the submission of letters of recommendation.

 How Much Can I Earn With a Degree in Pharmacy?

-Individuals who decide to go the extra mile to earn a Doctorate in Pharmacy and become a licensed pharmacist can expect to earn just over $128,000 per year, but the number of pharmacist jobs is projected to decrease by around 1% over the next ten years.
+Individuals who decide to go the extra mile to earn a Doctorate in Pharmacy and become a licensed pharmacist can expect to earn right at $128,570 per year.
+As of 2020, there were around 322,000 pharmacists in practice.